ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 > * Incorrect use of personal protective equipment (for example, taking gloves off your hands in any other way than [explained here](https://www.globus.co.uk/how-to-safely-remove-disposable-gloves) or reusing a mask without following [these guidelines](https://www.cdc.gov/niosh/topics/hcwcontrols/recommendedguidanceextuse.html#respreuse)).
 > * Putting your fingers into your mouth or nose, regardless of whether you washed them beforehand.

 I think he's mostly expecting these won't happen very often.
-Personally, I'm doing most of those about once a week to go shopping, and the last one probably several times a day.
+Personally, I'm doing most of them about once a week to go shopping, and the last one probably several times a day.

 It includes any physical contact with someone you don't live with, coming face-to-face with such a person within six feet, and putting your fingers in your mouth or nose even if you washed them first.